rajasegar/ember-svelte-example/README.md

  - make sure your app declares its dependency on your library, otherwise ember-auto-import won't be able to import it.
  - It's a good idea for the library to declare a peerDependency on `svelte` so that it will definitely share the app's copy.

+## Inspiration
+A Big Thanks to [Edward Faulkner](https://github.com/ef4) for the inspiration.
+This project is based on the [ember-react-example](https://github.com/ef4/ember-react-example) created by him.

 ## References
 - [svelte-loader](https://github.com/sveltejs/svelte-loader)
 - [Svlete client-side component API](https://svelte.dev/docs#run-time-client-side-component-api)